 What is an interest?

 Interest is the cost of using someone else's money.
 When you borrow money, you pay interest.
 When you lend money, you earn interest.
-Interest is both the cost of borrowing funds and the profit that accrues to those who deposit funds into Saving account.
+Interest is both the cost of borrowing funds and the profit that accrues to those who deposit funds in Saving account.

 Table of contents